AUTOMCAS/CV/README.md

 ## <a name="hobbies">Hobbies with benefits</a>

 I am a firm believer that while playing video games may seem like just having fun, they have helped me develop and fortify a range of skills, and not just the ability to click fast.
-My first and longest experiences of pairing with someone(to date) have been through video games.
+My first and some of my best experiences of collaboration have been through video games.
 Working together to achieve a common goal over hours and days of planning, experimenting, building, testing and improving.

 The fantastic challenges of building a spaceship in a game called Space Engineers;